The Virgin Suicides

 is a novel by Jeffrey Eugenides

-about the death of suburbia in the late 60s.
+about the death of suburbia in the 1970s.
 The story is told from the point of view of a group of teenage boys who are fixated on the beautiful, sheltered, and enigmatic Lisbon girls: Bonnie, Mary, Lux, Therese and Cecilia.
 Armed with stolen diaries, photos, an intimate knowledge of the girls' incoming mail, and a telescope, the boys seek to solve the mystery of the girls' existence.
 The entire book is about the boys trying to find out the motives of the girls and the reason why they come to such an untimely end.